ferrarimarco/home-lab/README.md

 1. Download the OS installer ISO.
 1. Write the OS installer ISO on a USB flash drive.
-1. Download the cloud-init datasource ISO.
+1. Download the installer configuration ISO.
-1. Write the cloud-init datasource ISO on a (different) USB flash drive.
+1. Write the installer configuration ISO on a (different) USB flash drive.
 1. Plug in both USB flash drives in the seed device.
 1. Boot the seed device from the OS installer ISO.